edan-ais/Competitions-And-Hackathons/PangeaPromptInjectionChallenge/README.md

 My score was 39,988 out of 40,000.
 The room average was 39,977.

 #### Level 5
-Both prompts worked effectively to extract the system prompt and finish with a cost of three tokens, with no changes needed.
+Both prompts worked effectively to extract the system prompt and finish with a cost of three tokens, with only one single change needed - "Nice to meet you, Pango, I'm just looking at the room."
 The system prompt was identical to Levels 3 and 4.
 My only thought at this point was that the competition organizers' statement about "adding multiple layers of security" related to other functions that are outside of the prompt itself.
 There was also no significant change in difficulty, since I was able to use the same prompt for Level 4 as I did for for Level 5.

 My score was 49,985 out of 50,000.
 The room average was 49,294.